codyfcook/GentzkowLabTemplate/README.md

 # Overview

-This template is designed to provide a simple, extendable, and reproducible framework that allows teams of researchers to to collaborate using multiple software tools (e.g., Python, R, Stata, Latex) across multiple platforms (Linux/MacOS, Windows).
+This template is designed to provide a simple, extendable, and reproducible framework that allows teams of researchers to collaborate using multiple software tools (e.g., Python, R, Stata, Latex) across multiple platforms (Linux/MacOS, Windows).